 Since you’re 40% more likely to reach goals that you write down (yup, it’s true…how insane is that?!), I’ve created an Annual Goal Planning Worksheet that walks you through each step of the process.

 Print it out, grab your favorite pen and cozy up with a cup of tea.
 It’s time to step into your awesome.

-Do you ever have those years that go by in a flash?
+Do you ever have years that go by in a flash?
 It can seem like a moment in time, but we forget how much can actually happen in 365 days.
-Before you start crafting goals for next year, reflect on this past year for just a moment.
+Before you start crafting goals for next year, I want you to reflect on this past year for just a moment.
 My New Year’s Eve tradition with Hans is to go through the year month-by-month and recap all the things that happened in our lives.
 It’s fun to think back on the memories we made, places we went, and things we were able to accomplish.
 And more importantly, it sets the stage for what we each want the next year to look like.

 So what happened for you this year?
 What was your year like?
 Here are six questions to get you thinking:

 - What were the three moments that defined this year for you?

 - What was the accomplishment you’re most proud of?

 - What as the most fun moment of the past year for you?